 - On the other hand, vinyl fences now come in a vast range of designs, and they’re continually evolving.
 White used to be the primary color for vinyl fences, but this industry has certainly come a long way.

 - Today’s vinyl fences feature an assortment of attractive colors.
-Whether it’s a light tan or a dark brown, you can find vinyl fences in a myriad of colors to suit your style.
+You can find vinyl fences in many colors, whether light tan or dark brown, to suit your style.

-- Aside from the colors, these fences are now available in a vast assortment of designs and textures too.
+- Aside from the colors, these fences are now available in various designs and textures.

-- Whether you love the sleek contemporary look or you prefer something a touch more classic, vinyl fencing has it all.
+- Whether you love the sleek contemporary look or prefer something more classic, vinyl fencing has it all.

-- You can also buy a wide range of decorative post caps and lighting to add to your vinyl fencing, giving you a lot more flexibility when it comes to how you want your home to look.
+- You can also buy a wide range of decorative post caps and lighting to add to your vinyl fencing, giving you a lot more flexibility in how you want your home to look.

-Vinyl privacy fences also look newer, for much longer, creating more positive curb appeal for the life of your home.
-The comparison of fencing when it comes to design is subjective, but many modern homeowners like the sleek, smooth look that vinyl fences offer.
+Vinyl privacy fences also look newer for much longer, creating more positive curb appeal for the life of your home.
+The comparison of fencing in design is subjective, but many modern homeowners like the sleek, smooth look that vinyl fences offer.

 DESIGN WINNER: Vinyl Privacy Fences